 Eyelid surgery can remove the excess skin and muscle from around the eye and in some cases, fat too.
 Depending on your personal case, just skin may need to be removed, leaving all of the muscle.

 You can choose to have upper lid surgery, lower lid surgery or both and the price varies depending on which you choose.
 For a private blepharoplasty procedure, you can expect to pay £1,500 – £2,500 for upper lid surgery, £2,000 - £3,000 for lower lid surgery and for both treatments combined around £3,000 - £4,500.

-Botox injections reduce the appearance of lines and wrinkles on areas of the face, including around the eyes – known as crow’s feet and lines caused by expressions such as frowning.
+Botulinum toxin injections, such as Botox® and Dysport® reduce the appearance of lines and wrinkles on areas of the face, including around the eyes – known as crow’s feet and lines caused by expressions such as frowning.